crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 ---
-description: >-
-  This section describes phases of the penetration testing process, the goals of each phase, and key technologies used
+description: This section describes the phases of the penetration testing process, the goals of each phase, and key technologies used
 ---

 # Phases of the penetration testing process